federated-data-sharing/common-api/doc/Origins.md

 > Back to the main [README](../README.md)

+## Introduction

 This API originated in a strawman implementation of a federated data sharing API for an international collaboration on data sharing and federated compute.
-The collaboration will be launched later in 2020 and more details added.
+It began with support for a project focused on Alzheimer's and other dementias, [launched in November 2020](https://www.alzheimersdata.org/news/addi-press-release) as the [Alzheimers Disease Data Initiative (ADDI)](https://www.alzheimersdata.org).
+The objective here was to be able to analyse data in a consistent way, even if some of the of interest could not travel from a data repository.
+The successful [pilot](https://www.alzheimersdata.org/ad-workbench/pilot-phase) brought together leading groups in the AD research community including [Dementias Platform UK](https://www.dementiasplatform.uk/) and their databank at [UKSerp, Swansea University](https://serp.ac.uk/serp-uk/), [Critical Path Institute](https://c-path.org/) and [GAAIN](http://www.gaain.org/) working with technical partners including [Aridhia Informatics](https://www.aridhia.com).

+Since the initial pilot, the API has also been picked up for use by the [International COVID-19 Data Alliance](https://icoda-research.org/) as it builds out it's initiative and is under also investigation for usage by [Health Data Research UK](https://www.hdruk.ac.uk/) as both look to increase data usage and sharing in a controlled fashion, supporting the [UK ONS five safes model](https://blog.ons.gov.uk/2017/01/27/the-five-safes-data-privacy-at-ons/).
+We expect the API to evolve rapidly throughout 2021 as it's usage scales across these initiatives and we warmly welcome new collaborators & participants.

 This document summarises the approach that led to the Common API.

+> Please [get in touch](mailto:info@fds-api.org) if you would like to learn more and participate in this effort.

 ## Approach

-Imagine a narrative for a research user who needs to access data.
-What is their user experience flow, how is that supported by underlying APIs provided by data platforms.
+Imagine a narrative for a research user who needs to access data from multiple data repositories, each with their own systems and processes.
+What is their user experience flow, how is that supported by underlying APIs provided by data platforms?
+Could that situation be improved through a Common API?

 For the implementation it should not be too important what their study is about - it might impact researcher accreditation and the type of UX we might want to provide for selection & filtering but not for the generic, Common API.